AviRatnam/Blablacart/README.md

 # BlablaCart Sample UI

 BlablaCart is a fictional shopping website, intended to simulate a real online-shopping website.

+  - You will need to `git pull` the repo to fully experience all the features.
   - To simulate the products, the Fake Store API has been used.
 It can be accessed here: https://fakestoreapi.com/
   - If you'd like to view the website, it's been hosted here: https://blablacart.vercel.app/